 — Martha Rhodes, Director & Founding Editor, Four Way Books

 Rachel Weintraub holds a Master of Fine Arts degree from Columbia University and a Bachelor of Arts Degree from University of California, Santa Barbara.
-She also completed undergraduate course work at Pembroke College, Cambridge University and postgraduate course work at New School University, New York.
+She also completed undergraduate course work at Pembroke College, Cambridge University and postgraduate course work at New School University, New York and Royal Academy of Arts, London.
 Rachel is a published poet and a painter, and she teaches the study of Ekphrastic poetry bi-annually in the Osher Lifetime Learning Institute, California State University Monterey Bay.